Ontario Government Grants for Small Businesses

-To find out what you need to do in order to qualify for additional small business grants, download a free funding checklist.
+To learn more about what your business can do in order to qualify for small business government grants, download our free Funding Checklist.

-Small business owners are attracted to Ontario’s close proximity to a large talent pool of skilled graduates from Ontario’s post-secondary institutions.
-The Ontario Government also provides several opportunities to subsidize the costs of hiring these graduates through lucrative wage subsidy programs as well as small business funding grants for post-secondary collaboration.
+Small business owners in Ontario have access to a large talent pool of skilled graduates from Ontario’s top-class post-secondary institutions.
+The Ontario Government provides several opportunities to subsidize the costs of hiring and training graduates through lucrative wage subsidy programs as well as small business funding grants for post-secondary collaboration.

-While additional eligibility criteria exists for each specific program, the following are general requirements for most small business hiring grants programs:
+While additional eligibility criteria do exist for each specific program, the following are general requirements for the majority of small business hiring grants programs:

 - Employees must be a Canadian citizen, permanent resident, or have been granted refugee status;